tyntec/api-collection/conversations/v3/README.md

 ## 3.23
 ### Changes
 #### Add 'businessMessagingLimit' to whatsapp phone number model
-Meta has changed their messaging limit model to be business based, see https://developers.facebook.com/docs/whatsapp/messaging-limits/upcoming-changes
+Meta has changed the messaging limit model to be business based, see https://developers.facebook.com/docs/whatsapp/messaging-limits/upcoming-changes
-The new schema are reflected in this field, 'messagingTier' is now deprecated for the same reason.
+The new schema is reflected in this field, 'messagingTier' is now deprecated for the same reason.

 #### Add 'userContext' to whatsapp template model
 This field can be used to label/tag/correlate templates.
 The value can be set on template submission and will be returned as-is on all GET template endpoints